 To create a new Wi-Fi connection on your laptop, you need to open the Network & Internet settings.
 This can typically be done through the Control Panel, or by clicking on the network icon in the taskbar or system tray and selecting the appropriate option.

-Click on Wi-Fi settings
+Click on Wi-Fi settings.

 Within the Network & Internet settings, locate and click on the Wi-Fi settings option.
 This will open a new window with various Wi-Fi options and configurations.

-Set up a new Wi-Fi connection
+Set up a new Wi-Fi connection.

 Within the Wi-Fi settings window, you will find the option to set up a new Wi-Fi connection.
 Clicking on this option will prompt you to enter the necessary information, such as the network name (SSID) and the security type (e.g., WEP, WPA, or WPA2).
 Additionally, if the network requires a password, you will have to input the passphrase as well.
-Once you have provided all the required details, click on the Connect button to establish the new Wi-Fi connection.
+Once you have provided all the required details, click the Connect button to establish the new Wi-Fi connection.

-This image is property of ss7.vzw.com.
+This image is the property of ss7.vzw.com.

 Updating Wi-Fi Drivers